CS 01 — A Gentle Introduction to Programming for Non-Programmers

 Instructor(s): Amit Bihari

 This course is designed for beginners, not for those with prior programming experience.
-Students are required to bring a fully charged Mac or Windows-based laptop computer to class.
+Students are required to bring a fully charged laptop computer to class.

-Amit Bihari, IT Manager, StanfordAmit Bihari has over twenty years of experience working in the software industry.
+Amit Bihari, Business Analysis and Quality Assurance Manager, StanfordAmit Bihari has over twenty years of experience working in the software industry.
 Prior to Stanford, he worked at Oracle as a principal software engineer in the database server technology division.
-His primary interests include object-oriented programming, Python/ Java programming, network security, software quality assurance, business analysis, and enterprise research systems.
+His primary interests include object-oriented programming, Python/Java programming, network security, software quality assurance, business analysis, and enterprise research systems.
 Bihari received an MS in computer science from Western Michigan University.

 Textbooks for this course: